ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. note:: Why don't the imports go first?

   Keen Python programmers may notice that contary to PEP8's advice we don't put ``imports`` at the top of the file.
+This is because the ``ANSIBLE_METADATA`` through ``RETURNS`` sections are not used by the module code itself.
+They are essentially extra docstrings for the file.
+The imports are placed after these special variables for the same reason as PEP8 puts the imports after the introductory comments and docstrings.
+This keeps the active parts of the code together and the pieces which are purely informational apart.
+The decision to exclude E402 is based on readability (which is what PEP8 is about).
+Documentation strings in a module are much more similar to module level docstrings, than code, and are never utilized by the module itself.
+Placing the imports below this documentation and closer to the code, consolidates and groups all related code in a congruent manner to improve readability, debugging and understanding.

+.. warning:: Why do some modules have imports at the bottom of the file

-This is due to how modules used to be combined with libraries.
-For more information see :doc:`developing_program_flow_modules`.
+  If you look at some existing older modules, you may find imports at the bottom of the file.
+Do not copy that idiom into new modules as it is a historical oddity due to how modules used to be combined with libraries.
+Over time we're moving the imports to be in their proper place.

 ANSIBLE_METADATA Block
 ''''''''''''''''''''''

-Some into line needed
+ANSIBLE_METADATA contains information about the module for use by other tools.
+At the moment, it informs other tools about what class of people maintains the module and to what degree users can rely on a module's behaviour remaining the same over time.

 For new modules the following block can be simply added into your module::